 If you want to have access to your BCH you just have to remember your seed.
 That's all.
 You can import it into a wallet and make transactions anytime and anywhere.
 Nobody can take your Bitcoin Cash away from you.

-Remember your seed well and don't give it to anyone.
+Remember your seed (and derivation path) well and don't give it to anyone.